Reproductive toxicity: Radio frequency electromagnetic fields

-Endocrine Disrupting Compounds
+Endocrine disrupting compounds

 Lipid soluble compounds that can cross the cell lipid bilayer and bind cytoplasmic steroid hormone receptors can translocate to the nucleus and act as estrogen agonists.
 Diethylstilbestrol (DES), a synthetic estrogen, is one such endocrine disruptor and acts as an estrogen agonist.
 Diethylstilbestrol was used from 1938 to 1971 to prevent spontaneous abortions.
 Diethylstilbestrol causes cancer and mutations by producing highly reactive metabolites, also causing DNA adducts to form.
 Exposure to diethylstilbestrol in the womb can cause atypical reproductive tract formation.
 Specifically, females exposed to diethylstilbestrol in utero during the first trimester have are more likely to develop clear cell vaginal carcinoma, and males have an increased risk of hypospadias.